Economy of China: Platform economy

+The platform economy sector is highly concentrated in Alibaba and Tencent, both of which have ride-hailing and food delivery businesses as key assets in their investment portfolios.
+Ride-hailing and food delivery businesses have significantly consolidated since 2016.

+Mass media

+In 2020, China's market for films surpassed the U.S. market to become the largest such market in the world.
+Domestic movies dominate the Chinese market.

 Tourism

-China hosts the world's largest number of World Heritage Sites (55).
+China hosts the world's second largest number of World Heritage Sites (59).
 China's tourism industry is one of the fastest-growing industries in the national economy and is also one of the industries with a very distinct global competitive edge.
 According to the World Travel and Tourism Council, travel and tourism directly contributed CNY 1,362 billion (US$216 billion) to the Chinese economy (about 2.6% of GDP).
 In 2011, total international tourist arrivals was 58 million, and international tourism receipts were US$48 billion.

-Domestic tourism market makes up more than 90% of the country's tourism traffic, and contributes more than 70% of total tourism revenue.
-In 2002, domestic tourists reached 878 million and tourism revenue was $46.9billion.
-A large middle class with strong consumption power is emerging in China, especially in major cities.
-China's outbound tourists reached 20.22 million in 2003, overtaking Japan for the first time.

-It is forecast by the World Tourism Organization that China's tourism industry will take up to 8.6% of world market share to become the world's top tourism industry by 2020.

-Chinese business travel spending is also forecast to be the highest in the world by 2014, overtaking the United States.
-According to a Global Business Travel Association study, total business-travel spending is expected to reach US$195billion in 2012.
+The Chinese tourism industry was hit hard by both the COVID-19 lockdowns and strained relations with many foreign nations.
+Foreign flights into China, both for business and tourism are way down, especially from the US.
+Recent much increased internal security activity decreases the desire of foreigners to live in China, or to go to China, for fear of being targeted and not allowed to leave.
+Thus many foreigners are leaving and others crossing it off as a travel destination.